hallstrom91/fwk23s-grupp2-project/README.md

 ```

 ## TTFHW Complete Project - 10-15min
-- More detailed instructions in separate repos / root folders of all servers.
+- More detailed instructions inside specific repositories / root folders of all servers.

 ```NOTES
 HOW TO RUN COMPLETE PROJECT: